 In Québec, the owner of private land does not own the wildlife found there.
 He may, however, rightfully prohibit access or crossing of a person on his property.
-This allows him to evict any intruders and call the police to enforce his rights.
+He can evict any intruders and call the police to enforce his rights.